 2007 - Lokmanya Bal Gangadhar Tilak | Commemorative Coin

-The first commemorative coin for the year 2007 was released on occasion of 150th Birth Anniversary of Lokmanya Bal Gangadhar Tilak.
+The first commemorative coin of 2007 was released to mark the 151st Birth Anniversary of Lokmanya Bal Gangadhar Tilak.

 Release Function: